xpdlf1004/codechain-gateway/README.md

 # CodeChain Gateway Reference

-CodeChain Gateway Reference Implementation Written in TypeScript.
-Currently it's alpha version.
-If you have any question, please join [CodeChain Gitter](https://gitter.im/CodeChain-io/codechain) chat.
+CodeChain gateway reference implementation written in TypeScript.

+Currently, it's a alpha version.
+If you have a question or want to discussion, please join [CodeChain Gitter](https://gitter.im/CodeChain-io/codechain) chat.